erw-1/routefinder/README.md

 > [!WARNING]
 > #### Known issues
 > - I had no clue how to work with venv/ multi platforms yet, so the start of the program is janky.
 It worked on every windows system I tried, but it probably won't work on Unix systems.
 Docker soon ?
-> - Whole project is in French (all the Python stuff was made for an explorative project in France)
+> - Whole project is in French (all the Python stuff was made for an explorative school project in France)
 > - Only tested on Windows 10 & 11
 > - Did not do extensive testing with all geodata file formats and API types